knowit/kompetansekartlegging-app/README.md

 ## CI/CD
 ### Deployment
 GitHub Actions is configured to deploy the app to the AWS dev environment on every PR merge.
+This will be skipped if there are only changes to certain files, specified in `.github/workflows/deploy.yml`.

 Additionally, deployment can be triggered through the dispatchable workflow "`Deploy to AWS`", where you specify which environment to deploy to, and whether to deploy the entire app or the backend only.

 ### Linting & Code formatting
 ESLint and Prettier is configured for the frontend code using recommended rules.
 GitHub Actions analyzes the code when PRs towards the main branch are opened.

+### Slack Notifications
+When deploying to both the dev and production environments, a bot will post to a channel using [Slack Apps](https://api.slack.com/) and the [Slack Notify](https://github.com/rtCamp/action-slack-notify) action.

 # API docs